-Facebook reviews (now called recommendations in some areas as they roll out this changes to some users) are an incredibly powerful and targeted way to get new business.
-When someone leaves you a review on your Facebook page, depending on the review itself, some of that person’s friends get a notification (or see it in their newsfeed) saying that they recommend YOUR business.
-It’s like word of mouth but a thousand times more powerful because they’re not just telling one friend about you, they’re telling all of their friends that your business comes highly recommended.
+Facebook reviews (now called recommendations in some areas as they roll out this change to some users) are an incredibly powerful and targeted way to get new business.
+When someone leaves a review on your Facebook page, depending on the review itself, some of that person’s friends get a notification (or see it in their newsfeed) saying that they recommend YOUR business.
+It’s like word of mouth, only a thousand times more powerful because they’re not just telling one friend, they’re telling all of their friends that your business comes highly recommended.

 This is a more targeted approach because if you serve very high-end clients for example, then those peoples’ friends are often likely to be of a similar demographic and income level as they are.